There are two main theaters onboard -- the indoor Amber Theater and outdoor AquaTheater.

-One deck below is the most diverting running track at sea.
+You'll find the most diverting running track at sea on Deck 5.
 The two lanes make nearly a full circuit of the 1,187-foot-long ship, and just 2.4 laps equal a mile.
 It's more than just about size: The many attention-grabbing sights will make you forget that your legs and brain feel like pudding, or that you'd rather be eating pudding.
 As you round the stern, the retreating wake slides into view, and the relative motion of ship and sea creates a speed-boost sensation.
 Look out for the gusts of A/C that blast intermittently from the automatic doors along the track, and if you time your run to 15 minutes before the DreamWorks "Move It!
-Movie It!" parade, you may jog past a knight or Puss in Boots.
+Move It!" parade, you may jog past a knight or Puss in Boots.

 Welcome to Cruise Critic; we're happy you decided to register to become a Cruise Critic Member.

 Important: Do Not Use Your REAL NAME as your USER NAME